 I had doubt of it, my faith in his morals growing stronger.
 To believe he would commit an act of infidelity was to not believe in him.
 So long had he been a part of me.
 I could not doubt him now.

-With that resolution, under the light of the moon began the first round of fireworks, an applause to our act.
+And with that resolution, under the light of the moon began the first round of fireworks, an applause to our act.

 A young lady who is called Oaks, but who did not always go by that name, woke one day when she was a child to find that the tooth fairy did not leave her any coin under her pillow.
 On the contrary, there lay only a shiny silver skeleton key with chipped black paint on parts of it.
 But the little girl who is now called Oaks did not stomp her foot as another child might.
 Rather she delighted in the way the sun glinted off of it and she held it in her tiny hand, staring at it with intent and fascination until her mother called her for breakfast.
 She closed her first around it and went to have her farina with cinnamon sprinkled atop it, and she took the key with her everywhere, collecting other keys but leaving those at home, until she was in the third grade when she told a boy in her class that keys were magic and he laughed at her and told all of their classmates that she was quite foolish enough to believe in magic.